fukurosan/Jhaystack/docs/comparison.md

 # Comparison Strategy

 The comparison strategy defines how Jhaystack compares the search term with values to evaluate if it has found a match or not.
-You can configure Jhaystack to use different strategies depending on your needs by passing an array with the strategies that you want to use.
-The order of the provided strategies will help in determining the relevance of a match.
-A strategy with a lower index in the array will give a higher relevance.
+You can configure Jhaystack to use different comparison functions depending on your needs.
+The order of the provided functions will help in determining the relevance of a match.
+A function with a lower index in the array will result in a higher relevance.

 Example:
 ```javascript